ethereum-optimism/optimism/packages/docs/src/core/src/troubleshooting.rst

 Troubleshooting
 ===============

 The OVM is an alpha.
 In trying it out, you're helping us scale Ethereum and pave the way for a new generation of Layer 2 systems.
 It also means you'll probably run into some bugs!
-If you do, please reach out to us and create an issue on our `monorepo`_. https://github.com/ethereum-optimism/optimism-monorepo
+If you do, please reach out to us and create an issue on our `monorepo <https://github.com/ethereum-optimism/optimism-monorepo>`_.

 While you do so, here is a collection of tips and notes that may help you figure out what's going on.